 - Preheat oven to 450F/230C.
 Place a 10 or 12 inch cast iron pan into the oven.
 The goal is for the pan and the oven to preheat together.
 (Alternately, you can use a ceramic dish that is 10-12 inches in diameter.)

-- When the oven has reached 450F/230C, take out the cast iron pan with oven mitts.
-Be careful, as the pan will be very hot!
-Melt 2 Tbsp butter and swirl to make sure the bottom of the pan is well coated.
+- Add batter to skillet.
+When the oven has reached 450F, take out the cast iron pan with oven mitts.
+Be careful!
+It will be hot!
+Working carefully, add 2 Tbsp butter and swirl to make sure the bottom of the pan is well coated.
+The butter will sizzle and brown.
+Using a spatula, pour the batter into the pan.
+Immediately transfer to the oven.

-- Working quickly, scrape the batter into the pan.
-Immediately return to oven.
-Bake until poofy and golden brown with crispy edges, about 12-15 minutes.
+- Bake.
+Bake until puffy and golden brown with crispy edges, about 12-15 minutes.
 Do not open the oven door while it bakes or it will deflate!

-- Remove the Dutch Pancake from the oven.
-As soon as you remove the Dutch Pancake, it will begin to deflate.
+- Garnish and serve.
+Remove the Dutch Pancake from the oven.
+As soon as you remove it, it will begin to deflates.
 Work quickly to garnish with toppings of choice.
-Eat immediately!
+Eat immediately.
+Enjoy!

 For savoury version, do you still include the 2tbsp of sugar?